composer/windows-setup/tests/README.md

 ## Download Tests
 The tests use test-mode and mimic responses from the install script.
 However, to test responses properly it is necessary to grab the downloaded file from the temp directory and modify it accordingly.
 The temp directory will usually be found at `~/AppData/Local/Temp` and will be one of two directories prefixed `is-xxx.tmp`, where *xxx* is a random string.
+These should display the the *Composer Download Error*, except for test `d5` which should show the *Composer Warning* page.

 #### Success but no composer.phar